My Period is 27 Days Late, What is Going On With Me?

 Premature ovarian insufficiency (POI)

 Most women undergo menopause between the ages of 45 to 55.
-Those who develop symptoms earlier around age 40 may be experiencing premature ovarian insufficiency or an early menopause.
+Also, those who develop symptoms earlier, around age 40, maybe experience premature ovarian insufficiency or early menopause.

-This condition can occur due to the surgical removal of the ovaries, autoimmune conditions or genetic disorders.
+This condition can occur due to the surgical removal of the ovaries, autoimmune diseases, or genetic disorders.

 Thyroid issues